-A smooth and creamy breakfast smoothie, with a salt and caramel kind of flavor.
+A smooth and creamy Vegan breakfast almond butter smoothie, with a salt and caramel kind of flavor.
 Really delicious and super quick to make anytime.

 My youngest son is loving the blender right now.
 He sees himself as the smoothie master in the house.
 And this is his favorite sweet treat smoothie.